deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/instance-type-selection.md

 Selecting an instance is based on a few factors:

 * Model Size
-* Desired Accelerators (A10, A100, H100, AWS Inferentia etc)
+* Desired Accelerators (A10, A100, H100, AWS Inferentia etc.)
     * We recommend using instances with at least A series gpus (g5/p4).
 The performance is much greater compared to older T series gpus
     * You should select an instance that has sufficient aggregate memory (across all gpus) for both loading the model, and making requests at runtime
 * Desired Concurrency/Batch Size